apache/kudu/docs/design-docs/master.md

 successfully completes, the Master will send a new DeleteTablet request at the time that the next heartbeat is received from the tablet that is to be deleted.

-A "Cleaner" process will be reponsible for removing the data from deleted tables and tablets in the future, both on-disk and cached in memory (TODO).

 Table Assignment (Tablet Creation)
 ----------------------------------